ucsb-cs32/s21/_lab/lab01.md

 Learning objectives.
 At the end of this lab, students should be able to:

--   read and understand  C++ code to read input from a file
+-   read and understand  C++ code to read input from a CSV file
 - 	read and understand  C++ code representing county demographic data
 - 	extend an exisiting C++ class to support additional data and methods
--   (gradescope/testing?)
+-   be able to run provided test cases and understand the output to confirm code modifications work

 Step by Step
 ============